renercrows/Todo-App/README.md

-# Math-Magician
+# Todo List App
 project1

-> A responsive leaderboard webpage made with JavaScript, React and Webpack, made for a Microverse project
+> A responsive listing webpage made with JavaScript, React and Webpack, made for a Microverse project

 ## Built With